An interview with Tom Heehler

 What's more, when you instill in someone a reverence for words -- which is what I think The Well-Spoken Thesaurus does -- you instill a reverence for language and education writ large.
 And I'll tell you how this happens.
-In the same way that the physical act of smiling can make you happy, speaking eloquently can make you more knowledgeable, because when you speak using eloquent words, your mindset changes.
-It changes in the same way that your mindset changes when you, ahem, talk dirty during sex.
-Right?
-The very act of talking dirty makes you feel sexier, and likewise, the very act of "talking smart" leaves you feeling smarter and more knowledgeable.
-There's a causal link between the words we use and the feelings we have.
-And when you feel smarter you begin to believe that you are smarter.
-You become more disposed to cerebral pursuits.
-You become more curious.
+In the same way that the physical act of smiling can make you happy, speaking eloquently can make you feel more knowledgeable, because when you speak using eloquent words, your mindset changes.
+Research suggests a causal link between the words we use and the feelings we have.
+And when you feel more knowledgeable you begin to believe that you are more knowledgeable.
+You become more intellectually confident and curious.
 You develop an affinity for bookstores.
-You acquire more raw knowledge for the sake of raw knowledge, which helps you to become more creative.
-Suffice it to say, you are no longer ashamed to be seen walking home from school with a book in your hand.
+You begin to acquire more raw knowledge for the sake of raw knowledge, which helps you to become more creative.

-So it's not about projecting an image of learnedness, it's about adopting an attitude of learnedness, an attitude that rejects know-nothingism (the notion that "common sense" can compensate for want of a proper artistic education).
+So it's not about projecting an image; it's about adopting an attitude, an attitude that rejects know-nothingism (the notion that "common sense" can compensate for want of a proper artistic education).
 It's an attitude that scorns the use of expletives in every other sentence, an attitude that is suspicious of Ebonics, and suspicious of adults who rely almost entirely on child-like speech patterns in the name of minimalism.
 If you're David Foster Wallace, you can get away with that sort of thing.
 But for the rest of us, if that's all you've got, it's just a little sad.
-These so-called minimalists who think it's pretentious to call bushes shaped like animals "topiaries" just don't get it.
-They're the ones who are pointing and laughing at our proverbial kid walking home with a book in his hand.
+These so-called minimalists who think it's pretentious to call bushes shaped like animals 'topiaries' just don't get it.
+They're the ones who are pointing and laughing at our proverbial kid walking home with a book in her hand.

 SB: In your view, what causes this contempt for what we think of as well-spoken language, and education in general?
-Why is it so uncool in some communities to be seen walking home from school with a book in your hand?
+Why is it so uncool in some communities to be seen as studious?

 TH: There are several reasons.
 With respect to inner-city black communities, it's a function of the resentment harbored for past and present sins, sins committed by the white establishment.
-Well-spoken language is associated with that white establishment, and so you don't have to be a linguistics professor to figure that one out.
+Elevated language is often associated with the higher reaches of that establishment, and so you don't have to be a linguistics professor to figure that one out.
 But prejudice against words, or prejudice against advanced verbal ability in general, has been around since the dawn of humankind.
 I call this type of prejudice, wordism.
 In ancient Sparta for instance, wordism ruled the day.
 Their use of words was rather, well, spartan.
-Words were for sissies, and if you know anything about Sparta, sissies were held in very low regard, which is a little ironic given what we know about the typical Spartan's bisexual proclivities.
+Words were for sissies, and if you know anything about Sparta, sissies were held in very low regard, which is a little ironic by today's standards, given what we know about the typical Spartan's bisexual proclivities.
 Nevertheless, in Sparta you were expected to be a man of action, not a man of words.
-God help you if you ever used a word like "proclivities."
+God help you if you ever used a word like 'proclivities.'
 Such words were for girls.
 Even today we still hear echoes of this same prejudice, as in the expression, "Real men don't major in literature."